-These symptoms might occur anywhere from a few minutes to a few hours of having milk or milk products.
+These symptoms might occur anywhere from within a few minutes to a few hours of having milk or milk products.
 Since the symptoms are so general, and can also be caused by other things, it can be quite hard to spot lactose intolerance in a young baby.

 How is lactose intolerance diagnosed?

-If you suspect your baby may have lactose intolerance, it's important to see your GP as soon as possible, to rule out anything else might be causing the symptoms.
+If you suspect your baby may have lactose intolerance, it's important to see your GP as soon as possible, to rule out anything else that might be causing the symptoms.
 Your GP may take a medical history, look at how well your baby has been growing and make a note of any symptoms you've noticed.
-They might also ask you to try giving your baby a lactose-free milk and avoiding weaning foods that contain lactose for a trial period to see if this solves the problem.
+They might also ask you to try giving your little one a lactose-free milk for babies and avoiding weaning foods that contain lactose for a trial period to see if this solves the problem.
 If it does, your GP may ask you to continue with this diet to stop the symptoms from coming back.

 How is it treated and what lactose free formulas are available?